alcrene/sinn-full/sinnfull/models/GWN/GWN.md

         Parameters
         -----------
-        params: Any value which can be used to construct a `cls.Parameters` instance.
+        params: Any value which can be used to construct a `self.Parameters` instance.
 If `None`, `self.params` is used.
         _max_cost: Default value should generally be fine.
 See `theano_shim.graph.eval` for details.